sezna/nps/README.md

 npm start # runs `node index.js`
-npm start lint # runs `eslint .` npm start test.watch # runs `ava -w`
+npm start lint # runs `eslint .` npm start test.watch # runs `ava -w` npm start validate # runs the lint, test, and build scripts in parallel
 ```

 But the fun doesn't end there!
 You can use a prefix: